murraycadzow/instructor-training/_episodes/14-lesson-study.md

 > ## Feedback On Your Challenges
 >
 > With these goals in mind, pair up with a partner to discuss the MCQ and faded example problems that you wrote
 > yesterday.
-Give each other specific, actionable feedback that follows our 2x2 framework.
-Use that feedback to
+Give each other specific, actionable feedback that follows our 2x2 framework, where content assesses
+> the appropriate level of the question for the learners, and delivery assesses the options provided being sufficiently
-> make at least one modification to your exercise(s).
-Discuss in the Etherpad the change you made and how it will
+> diagnostic or supportive.
+Use that feedback to make at least one modification to your exercise(s).
-> help you get more useful information about your learners.
+> Discuss in the Etherpad the change you made and how it will help you get more useful information about your learners.
 >
 > This exercise and discussion should take about 15 minutes.
 {: .challenge}